The Price of Love: Bryan Ferry version

 Bryan Ferry included a recording of the song on his album 1976 Let's Stick Together, and as the first track on the July 1976 EP Extended Play.
-It reached No. 7 in the UK chart, peaked at No. 9 on the Australian Singles Chart and was the 69th biggest selling single in Australia in 1976.
+It reached No. 7 in the UK chart, peaked at No. 9 on the Australian Singles Chart and was the 69th biggest-selling single in Australia in 1976.

-Lead guitar is by Chris Spedding.
+Lead guitar was performed by Chris Spedding.